-Understanding how our students perform after graduating from our Texas drivers ed course is what sets us apart from other schools.
+Understanding how our students perform after graduating from our Texas drivers ed course is what sets VirtualDriveofTexas.com apart from other schools.
 We had to know…how are our students performing a year after they completed their course and are driving on their own?
 To help us learn about how our students perform in their first year after receiving their drivers license, we commissioned an independent study through West Texas A&M to poll our students with a series of questions designed to help us learn not only what we were doing right, but areas where we could improve.
 Here’s some of the results from that poll:

 Virtual Drive of Texas

+Virtual Drive is a licensed Texas driving school by the Texas Department of Licensing and Regulation, offering state approved online driver ed courses for teens and adults.
 At Virtual Drive, our motto is “Every Student Matters!”
 We live in Texas and our entire family works together to make our roads safer with quality and effective drivers ed classes for teens and adults.

 - Send form DL-92 to the Texas Department of Licensing and Regulation (TDLR) requesting participation in the parent taught program.

-2Begin Online Course
+2Study Online Course

 The first six hours of the online driver education course for both teens and adults focuses on preparation for the DPS written test.
 While the written test can be taken at your local DPS office, as approved TDLR course providers, we offer the DPS written test online in both the teen and adult course.
 This saves you a trip to the DPS office!

-3Apply for Learners Permit
+3Apply for Permit

 After completing the first six hours of the teen or adult course and passing the DPS written test (in the course), print your certificate, gather all forms of identification noted in the checklist, and apply for your Texas learner driver license at your local DPS office.

-4Start Driving Lessons
+4Begin Driving Lessons